Home / Brush-Footed (Nymphalidae) / Baltimore Checkerspot (Euphydryas phaeton)

 Quick Facts

-Host plants Turtlehead (Chelone glabra) before winter; ash (Fraxinus), viburnums, penstemon, plantains (Plantago), and honeysuckle (Lonicera) during spring
+Host PlantsUtilizes Turtlehead (Chelone glabra) before winter; ash (Fraxinus), viburnums, penstemon, plantains (Plantago), and honeysuckle (Lonicera) during spring.

-Adult diet Nectar from flowers (especially milkweed, viburnum, and wild rose)
+Adult DietFeeds on nectar from flowers, especially milkweed, viburnum, and wild rose.

 Did You Know?

-• The butterfly gets its name after the early American colonist and politician George Calvert, the first Baron of Baltimore whose crest was orange and black.
+• The Baltimore Checkerspot is named after George Calvert, the first Baron of Baltimore, whose crest featured orange and black, mirroring the butterfly’s colors.

-• The species is very rarely seen in gardens.
+• Despite its beauty, the Baltimore Checkerspot is rarely seen in domestic gardens.

 Baltimore Checkerspot Butterfly Endangered